 3.)
 Psychomotor agitation or deferral

 4.)
-Fatigue or decreased energy levels on a daily basis
+Fatigue or decreased energy levels daily

 1.)
 Depressed mood (expressed as irritability in children)